David Montgomery (American football): Personal life

 Montgomery had a difficult childhood.
 He does not know his father, and his mother moved the family numerous times around Cincinnati due to economic hardship.
 He remembers using the oven for heat, and boiling water collected from gas stations in the bath tub when either was disconnected.
 He has a brother who was incarcerated for drug trafficking and murder.
 After scoring a touchdown, Montgomery frequently holds up a "V"-sign in memory of a high school teammate and role model who was murdered during a home invasion.

 During high school, he achieved the rank of Eagle Scout in the Boy Scouts of America as part of Troop 772 in Cincinnati, Ohio.
 He is currently an official Scouting America ambassador.

-While he was with Iowa State, Montgomery was chosen as a semi-finalist for the Jason Witten Collegiate Man of the Year Award for his efforts in befriending Hunter Erb, a 6-year-old who was born with multiple congenital heart defects, and orchestrating a team visit to Marshalltown, Iowa to help clean up after a tornado.
+While he was with Iowa State, Montgomery was chosen as a semi-finalist for the Jason Witten Collegiate Man of the Year Award for his efforts in befriending Hunter Erb, a 6-year-old who was born with multiple congenital heart defects, and orchestrating a team visit to Marshalltown, Iowa, to help clean up after a tornado.

 Montgomery began following a vegan diet during the 2020 season.
 After the Lions' Thanksgiving win in 2024, he drew media attention for eating a carrot while his teammates ate CBS' celebratory turkey.

 Montgomery and his girlfriend had their first child, a boy, delivered on January 13, 2023.

 On October 7, 2025, Montgomery was awarded the North Star Award, which is the highest award given to a person not currently enrolled in scouting for his service to Scouting.
-The event was held in Auburn Hills, MI and was awarded by Michigan Crossroads Council chief development officer Denver Laabs.
+The event was held in Auburn Hills, Michigan, and was awarded by Michigan Crossroads Council chief development officer Denver Laabs.